commfish/BSAI_crab_assessments/PIGKC/README.md

 ## Tier 4 assessment basic workflow:
 1. Run nmfs_slope_biomass_est.R script to obtain survey biomass estimates.
 2. Run re_model_run_summary.R to run random effects model (by J. Ianelli) and evaluate model output (in R).
+3. Run compute_ofl.R to compute reference points

+## 2020 model scenarios
+Model scenarios for the 2020 tier 4 assessment involve different methods of computing biomass inputs to the random effects models.
+They include:
+* **2020a** - mature male biomass (MMB) and variance in MMB 2008 - 2016 computed among strata within subareas 2 - 4, summed within subareas, and then across subareas
+* **2020b** - MMB and variance in MMB 2008 - 2016 computed among strata within the survey area bounded by the Pribilof Islands district
+* **2020c** - MMB density and variance in MMB 2008 - 2016 density computed among strata within subareas 2 - 4, averaged within subareas 2 - 4 weighted by stratum area, and summed across subareas
+* **2020d** - MMB density and variance in MMB 2008 - 2016 density computed among strata within the survey area bounded by the Pribilof Islands district, averaged across the survey area weighted by stratum area, and extrapolated to the survey area
+* **2020e** - MMB and variance in MMB in 2008 - 2016 computed among strata within subareas 2 - 4, summed within subareas, and then across subareas.
+MMB in 2002 and 2004 was computed using the mean ratio in MMB:total biomass from 2008 - 2016
+* **2020f** - MMB and variance in MMB 2008 - 2016 computed among strata within the survey area bounded by the Pribilof Islands district.
+MMB in 2002 and 2004 was computed using the mean ratio in MMB:total biomass from 2008 - 2016
+* **2020c** - MMB density and variance in MMB 2008 - 2016 density computed among strata within subareas 2 - 4, averaged within subareas 2 - 4 weighted by stratum area, and summed across subareas.
+MMB in 2002 and 2004 was computed using the mean ratio in MMB:total biomass from 2008 - 2016.
+* **2020h** - MMB density and variance in MMB 2008 - 2016 density computed among strata within the survey area bounded by the Pribilof Islands district, averaged across the survey area weighted by stratum area, and extrapolated to the survey area.
+MMB in 2002 and 2004 was computed using the mean ratio in MMB:total biomass from 2008 - 2016.